w3c/wot/liaisons/opcf/tech_reqs.md

    - Depends on 1 (TDs with this protocol binding would include the OPC UA ontology defined in 1)
 4. Process to transform a OPC UA NodesetFile to a WoT Thing Description (and vice versa, if TD describes OPC UA Nodeset)
    - May have to infer or convert certain things to do conversion
+   - May have to gather information from places other than NodesetFile
    - OPC UA TD Producer/Generator; possibly also a "service"
 5. Discovery mechanism for fetching WoT TDs that describe OPC UA NodesetFiles in OPC UA installations
    - May generate new requirements for WoT Discovery 2.0 to support existing OPC UA discovery